Diabetes Mellitus (DM) in Children and Adolescents

 An insulin pen, is a convenient way for many children to carry and use insulin, especially for children who take several injections a day outside the home.
 The pen contains a cartridge that holds enough insulin for several doses.
 The dose delivered on each injection is adjusted by turning the top of the pen.

-Another device is an insulin pump, which automatically pumps insulin continuously from a reservoir through a small, flexible tube (catheter) that is left in the skin.
+Another device is an insulin pump, which automatically pumps insulin continuously from a reservoir through a catheter that is left in the skin.
 The catheter site must be changed every 2 to 3 days.
 More and more children are using insulin pumps, even young children.
 The pump more closely mimics the way the body normally delivers insulin.
 Pumps are programmed to release small doses of insulin continuously over 24 hours (called the basal dose) and can be triggered manually to deliver extra insulin (called the bolus dose) with meals or to treat high blood glucose.
 Unlike other methods, insulin pumps use only short-acting insulin.
 Children do not need longer-acting insulin because they are continually receiving a small amount of insulin in the basal dose.
 The pump can be programmed to give different amounts of insulin at different times of day and night.

 Insulin pumps may be used with continuous glucose monitoring systems (see Monitoring diabetes treatment) to better track trends in blood glucose throughout the day.
 Newer insulin pumps have been developed that combine insulin pump therapy with continuous glucose monitoring systems in one device.